Move to: Previous Day

 Other Commemorations: Our Lady of Perpetual Help (Hist)

 » Enjoy our Liturgical Seasons series of e-books!

 St. Cyril, Patriarch of Alexandria, one of the metropolitan sees of the Christian Church in the east, was one of the great defenders of the faith against the heresy of Nestorius who denied the oneness of person in Jesus Christ.
 At the Council of Ephesus in 431, over which he presided in the Pope's name, and at his instigation, it was defined that Christ, the Son of God, is at the same time God and man, and the Blessed Virgin Mary, His mother, is truly the Mother of God.
 St. Cyril died in 444.
 The Church venerates him as one of her great doctors.
 His commentary on the Gospel of St. John is one of the richest doctrinally of those left us by the Fathers of the Church.

 According to the 1962 Missal of Bl.
 John XXIII the Extraordinary Form of the Roman Rite, the feast of St. Cyril of Alexandria is celebrated on February 9.

 St. Cyril of Alexandria

-St. Cyril is one of the great Greek fathers of the Church.
-He was chosen by divine Providence to be the shield and champion of the Church against Nestorius, who denied the unity of person in Christ.
+St. Cyril is one of the great Greek Fathers of the Church.
+He was chosen by Divine Providence to be the shield and champion of the Church against Nestorius, who denied the unity of persons in Christ.
 If this heresy had succeeded, Mary would not be called the Mother of God.

 His writings show such depth and clarity that the Greeks called him the "seal of the fathers."
 He died in 444 A.D., after having been bishop for thirty-two years.
 In Rome, the basilica of St. Mary Major stands as a most venerable monument to the honor paid Mary at the Council of Ephesus.
 On the arch leading into the sanctuary important incidents in the lives of Jesus and Mary are depicted in mosaic.